trendscenter/coinstac/design/architecture-requirements.md

     5. Should allow user to elect a site for special participation (Example: specify a “hold-out” site that doesn’t participate in iterative analysis.
 This site’s data is used at the end of iteration to validate – quality check – the model computed through iteration over the other sites.)
 5. Should be easy for consortium owners to develop and debug.
 6. Should be inspectable: users should be able to examine the current state and existing steps of a pipeline.
-7. Should cache intermediate and final results of a computation run (ex: FreeSurfer preprocessing) for reuse.
+7. Should cache intermediate and final results of a computation run (Example: FreeSurfer preprocessing) for reuse.
 Don’t make the client do the same job twice.
 8. A running pipeline:
-    1. Should not use all of a client’s resources: runs should enter a queue system and run in a rate-limited parallel manner (ex: “four runs at a time, in order of run initiation issue”)
+    1. Should not use all of a client’s resources: runs should enter a queue system and run in a rate-limited parallel manner (Example: “four runs at a time, in order of run initiation issue”)
     2. Should surface metrics about its progress.
 This should involve collecting information about raw computation time, network travel time, iteration count, estimated finish time, etc. A user interface should be able to display this information.
     3. Should operate in the background.
 Ideally, pipelines run when a user is away from their computer.
-    4. Should be pausable, resumable, and cancelable.
+    4. Should be pausable, resumable, and cancel-able.
 (Functional interpretation: pipelines should maintain minimal internal state, ideally they're lambdas.)
 9. Should provide records for posterity and citations such that users and sites can receive credit for participating in runs.
 10. Pipeline should be fault-tolerant and have excellent error handling.
     1. Errors and crashes on local sites should not propagate to the run on the entire consortium, causing it to crash